 5. Blessingway

 A Blessingway is a tradition inspired by Navajo ceremonies.
 It celebrates a woman’s passage into motherhood.
-Like traditional baby showers, Blessingways are usually just for women.
+Like traditional baby showers, Blessingways are usually for women only.
 You can include whatever the new mom wants.
 This celebration could mean pampering her, sharing birth stories, praying, giving her gifts, and any other ways she’d like to celebrate.

 Related: What Is a Blessingway?